Willamette University: Greek life

-There are five fraternities and two sororities at Willamette.
+There are two fraternities and two sororities at Willamette.
 The sororities are Alpha Chi Omega and Alpha Phi.
-Alpha Chi Omega has their own house located along sorority row on Mill Street.
-The fraternities at Willamette are Phi Delta Theta, Kappa Sigma, Sigma Alpha Epsilon, Beta Theta Pi, and Sigma Chi.
+The fraternities are Kappa Sigma and Sigma Chi.

-Greek life at Willamette began in the 1920s with the foundation of several local fraternities and sororities.
-In 1942, G. Herbert Smith, a member of Beta Theta Pi, became President of Willamette, and invited national fraternities and sororities onto campus.
-The local fraternities were soon converted into national fraternities and sororities.
+Greek life at Willamette began in the 1920s.
+In 1942, G. Herbert Smith, a member of Beta Theta Pi, became President of Willamette, and invited more fraternities and sororities onto campus.
 Pi Beta Phi became the first national sorority at Willamette in 1944, and Beta Theta Pi, Sigma Chi, and Phi Delta Theta were installed in 1947.
-At its peak, there were six fraternities and five sororities at Willamette.

-Three other sororities, Chi Omega, Pi Beta Phi, and Alpha Phi, and the fraternity Delta Tau Delta, used to have chapters at Willamette.
-In the mid-1990s, Delta Tau Delta lost its charter.
-Chi Omega and Alpha Phi lost their charters after their move to sorority row.
 Chi Omega was transformed into a multicultural oriented residence known as WISH (Willamette International Studies House).
 Pi Beta Phi closed in 2021.
 In the spring of 2014, Alpha Phi accepted an invitation from the university's Panhellenic Council to reorganize their chapter on Willamette's campus.
 In the fall of 2014, Beta Theta Pi began recolonization of its chapter on Willamette's campus with the consent of the university's Inter-Fraternity council.

-Greek life at Willamette came under intense scrutiny in 2013 for a series of leaked messages on a private Sigma Chi Facebook group.
-The messages were sexist in nature and included demands for Sigma Chi brothers to "invite any girl who has a pulse" to an upcoming house party and that "women's [sic] rights are the biggest joke in the US."
-The messages also included sexually threatening language about a school administrator.
-As a result, the fraternity lost its house and was forced to move off campus.
-When asked for a comment by the Statesman Journal, Sigma Chi's National Executive Director Mike Dunn said that the fraternity “completely support[s] what the school has done.”
-Sigma Chi's Salem chapter later voted to expel 12 members of the fraternity involved in the abusive and misogynistic messages.

-In response to the revelation of Sigma Chi's abusive culture at Willamette University, Rolling Stone Magazine ranked Sigma Chi at Willamette fifth on its list of "The Most Out of Control Fraternities in America".
+Greek life at Willamette came under national scrutiny in 2013 when Facebook messages from one fraternity, Sigma Chi, were leaked.
+The messages were sexist in nature and included demands for Sigma Chi brothers to "invite any girl who has a pulse" to an upcoming party and that "women's [sic] rights are the biggest joke in the US."
+The messages included sexually threatening language about a Willamette administrator.
+The fraternity lost its house and was forced to move off campus.
+Sigma Chi's National Executive Director Mike Dunn said that the fraternity "completely support[s] what the school has done."
+Twelve members of the fraternity were punished by being forced to leave the group.
+In the aftermath, Rolling Stone Magazine ranked Sigma Chi at Willamette fifth on its list of "The Most Out of Control Fraternities in America".